What is a DAC? And why do you need one anyway?

 You may not even consider it, but most of us make use of at least one digital-to-analogue converter (more handily known as a DAC) every single day.

-Built into the likes of computers, tablets and smartphones, a DAC is a fundamental key to unlocking the convenience of digital music.
-It converts the countless reams of digital information into analogue signals that are intelligible to the likes of speakers and headphones – and the human ear.
-They all need an analogue waveform to receive audio, and without a DAC your digital music collection is nothing but a sizeable collection of “0s and 1s” (more on that shortly) that makes sense only within the digital domain.
+Built into the likes of computers, tablets and smartphones, a DAC is fundamental to unlock digital music.
+It converts the countless reams of a digital song's data into analogue signals that are intelligible to the likes of speakers and headphones – and the human ear.
+You see, they all need an analogue waveform to receive audio, and without a DAC to do that all-important conversion, your digital music collection is nothing but a sizeable collection of “0s and 1s” (more on that shortly) that makes sense only within the digital domain.
 In short, DACs play a large part in making digital music worthwhile!

-Therefore, any device that acts as a source of digital sound – be it a CD player or Blu-ray player, digital TV box or games console, phone or portable music player – will need a DAC, either integrated or connected, to convert its digital audio to analogue before it can be output.
+Therefore, any device that acts as a source of digital sound, be it a CD player or Blu-ray player, digital TV box or games console, laptop or computer, phone or portable music player, needs a DAC – either one that is built-in or an external one connected – to convert its digital audio to analogue before it can be output.

 The biggest problem in such everyday, multi-tasking digital products is that their DAC circuits are typically not efficient enough to accurately process the conversion and thus do justice to the original recording.
 And that's why upgrading to a separate, external DAC can be the simplest way to get the most out of digital music, whatever your setup.